Trope guide

 Reader wantsStart withWhy it fits

-Politics and restraintMages of the WheelTrust grows through political stakes and character work.
+Politics and restraintMages of the WheelTrust grows through political stakes, magical power, and character decisions.

 Reader FAQ